hinsoned/Active_Recall_Pro/README.md

 - Blueprints: Effectively this allows you to create url routes that return different things that can then be used in a different file using the .register_blueprint( ) function. https://www.youtube.com/watch?v=_LMiUOYDxzE&t=24s

 - Jinja2: This is a templating language that allows you to put some python in html files.
 It makes use of {%%} to create blocks that can be overwritten in a base file by elements of other files.
 This isincluded with the flask install. https://www.youtube.com/watch?v=4yaG-jFfePc For documentation see: https://jinja.palletsprojects.com/en/3.1.x/

+- render_template: When you call render_template('home.html'), Flask looks for the home.html file in the templates directory.
+By default Flask expects the templates to be located in a directory named templates within your application's directory structure.